BrianHarrisCodes/Project/Portfolio_Projects/4_Chicago_Crime/ReadMe.md

 <img src= "https://github.com/BrianHarrisCodes/Project/blob/main/Portfolio_Projects/4_Chicago_Crime/images/chicago_pd.jpg">

 ## **Introduction**
 Many an aspiring Data/Crime Analyst have tackled the 'Chicago Crime' Dataset.
 The data is widely known and easy to obtain.
 I chose to focus on a more recent dataset and limited it to the year 2018-2023.
+Note: the crimes indicated in this data have case numbers and unique ids.
+This makes them separate from Calls For Service that may not have an incident Case number applied.

 ## **Methods**
 I took a list of questions for the Chicago Crime set and included them with SQL queries.
 I then took the dataset and created a Tableau Dashboard to display data with filters that apply to each metric.